Key Takeaways

 Utilities (electric, gas, water, trash, internet, phone, cable, etc.)

-Next, estimate these expenses for a smaller house.
-The amount of money you spend on household supplies and utilities may not change unless you are significantly reducing your square footage.
+The amount you spend on household supplies and utilities may not change unless you significantly reduce your square footage.

 If you intend to relocate to a different city, you may be surprised to find your expenses increase even though your new house has less square footage.
-For example, if you are moving from a suburban area to an urban area, it may be more expensive to live in-town.

-The next set of expenses to evaluate is the cost of major repairs and maintenance.
 These items tend to be expensive but are required less frequently.

 For example, it includes replacing existing items such as your roof, water heater, windows, appliances, etc.

-Estimate the cost for these infrequent repairs and maintenance for your current house and for a smaller house.
-If the downsized house is new construction, you may have minimal expenses for major repairs and maintenance.
+Estimate the cost of these major home repairs/replacements for your current house and for a smaller house.

-3. Impact On Other Expenses
+3. Impact On Other Spending

-With downsizing, other expenses may be impacted.
-For example, if you move to an urban area, your car fuel and maintenance expenses may be reduced because you’re walking more instead of driving.
-However, you may need to pay for parking or your car insurance may be higher with an urban location.
+For example, if you move to an urban area, your car expenses may be reduced because you’re walking more instead of driving.

-Another example is with your spending on food.
-In an urban location, you may spend more money dining out at nearby restaurants rather than eating at home.
+In an urban area, you may spend more on dining out at nearby restaurants than on eating at home.

 4. Soft Costs

 Another consideration is what I call “soft costs.”
-There’s no monetary value for these costs but it impacts you emotionally.

 When moving to a smaller house, you may need to part with some furniture.
-Making decisions on what to discard may be difficult if you own sentimental pieces.

-A smaller house may mean moving to a townhome or condominium.
-Adjusting to shared walls or even less distance between you and your neighbors may be difficult.
+Adjusting to shared walls, or even to less distance between you and your neighbors, may be difficult.

 On the flip side, if you plan to travel more in retirement, you may welcome not having to worry about home maintenance and repairs.